Code-Institute-Submissions/ColinHammarberg-MS1/readme.md

-# REFER DOCTOR
+# DR. HEALTH

-##### Refer Doctor was created for every single individual who feels that the current system against the Covid-19 Virus is not working well for them.
+##### DR. Health was created for every single individual who feels that the current system against the Covid-19 Virus is not working well for them.

 # UX

 * As an everyday user I want to experience User Friendly platforms, that are easy to understand.
-* The users of Refer Doctor are the individuals who wants a quick and safe process in the current pandemic.
+* The users of DR. Health are the individuals who wants a quick and safe process in the current pandemic.
 * The users wants a tool to trust and a tool that respects and understands their needs.
-* Refer Doctor gives the users one single platform, to help them achieve a more safer, structual and quicker process in the current pandemic.
+* DR. Health gives the users one single platform, to help them achieve a more safer, structual and quicker process in the current pandemic.

 1. [Desktop Wireframes](https://github.com/ColinHammarberg/Playful/blob/83af5cdcb2bc966b7603875ff3de27b0c9699c73/documentation/Desktop-Wireframe.pdf)
 2. [Smartphone & Tablet Wireframes](https://github.com/ColinHammarberg/Playful/blob/83af5cdcb2bc966b7603875ff3de27b0c9699c73/documentation/Mobile-Tablet-Wireframes.pdf)